foureyes/csci-ua.0060-fall2020-001/syllabus.md

 Tentatively:

-* __10%__: 5 x interactive workshops
+{% comment %} * __10%__: 5 x in-class interactive workshops {% endcomment %}

-* __10%__: 4 x at-home coding quizzes
+* __20%__: 4-6 x in-class coding quizzes or workshops
 * __5%__: 6-8 x at-home general quizzes
 * __25%__: 7-9 x homework assignments
 * __25%__: 1 x midterm exam
 * __25%__: 1 x final exam

-A survey will be sent out to students after 2 weeks to determine which students will need support due to time zone differences.
+A survey will be sent out to students to determine which students will need support due to time zone differences.

+Generally ⚠️  __all work should be your own__ (unless specified explicitly in assignment or workshop directions).
+Do not copy , clone, distribute, etc. your work.
+See below for details.

+{% comment #}
 __Interactive Workshops__

 * Completed during class time (exceptions made for students in time zones where class cannot be attended)
 * Workshops will demonstrate practical application of previous lecture material
 * Group submissions may be permitted for some workshops; this will be announced prior to each workshop
 * Significant support provided by instructor(s)

-__At-Home Coding Quizzes__
+{% endcomment #}

+__In-Class Coding Quizzes or Workshops__

-* Short, timed (30 minutes to an hour) coding quizzes taken online from home, to be completed within a specified number of days
+* Short, timed (30 minutes to an hour) coding quizzes taken during class __or__ small project to be submitted during class time
+* Quizzes will be announced during class on day that quiz will be given
+* Workshops will be announced prior to class
 * Coding quizzes will allow students to assess their understanding of the course material
 * Late submissions are not accepted, with the following exceptions (with documentation and request via online form)
 	* Illness